 The number of tourists from the Republic of Korea has steadily increased over time, the credit for which goes to E-Visas.
 Recently, India has started granting visa on arrival to South Korean nationals, a step that is expected to boost Korean inflows in India.
 According to various estimates, roughly 2 lakh Koreans visits in India every year, almost 80% are tourist where remaining 20% come for business purpose.

-The Korean visitors are always looking forward to hire bilingual guides and translators who are fluent in Korean.
-Korean language expertise can be useful to assist the Korean traveler, communicate with them and to work in the broad spectrum of hospitality industry.
-The Career in the tourism industry as a language learner is full of fun, travelling and job opportunities.
+The Korean visitors are always looking forward to hiring bilingual guides and translators who are fluent in Korean.
+Korean language expertise can be useful to assist the Korean traveler, communicate with them and to work in the broad spectrum of the hospitality industry.
+The Career in the tourism industry as a language learner is full of fun, traveling and job opportunities.

 Did you know, learning Korean makes you smarter?
 Don’t take my words!
 There are numerous research report to support this point.

-If you have a spirit of adventure in learning Korean, then good news is that the multiple research has shown that language learning helps fight against Alzheimer’s disease and slows down the ageing effects of the brain.
-Learning the Korean language helps you stimulate your mind, intellectual growth, improves multitasking skills, and enhances your memory.
+If you have a spirit of adventure in learning Korean, then the good news is that the multiple research has shown that language learning helps fight against Alzheimer’s disease and slows down the aging effects of the brain.
+Learning the Korean language helps you stimulate your mind, intellectual growth, improves multitasking skills and enhances your memory.
 This happens because throughout studying a foreign language your brain is constantly staying active and healthy.